opensearch-project/documentation-website/_ml-commons-plugin/semantic-search.md

 ### Step 1(a): Choose a language model

 For this tutorial, you'll use the [DistilBERT](https://huggingface.co/docs/transformers/model_doc/distilbert) model from Hugging Face.
 It is one of the pretrained sentence transformer models available in OpenSearch.
 You'll need the name, version, and dimension of the model to register it.
-You can find this information in the [pretrained model table]({{site.url}}{{site.baseurl}}/ml-commons-plugin/pretrained-models/#sentence-transformers) by selecting the `config_url` link for the TorchScript artifact of the model:
+You can find this information in the [pretrained model table]({{site.url}}{{site.baseurl}}/ml-commons-plugin/pretrained-models/#sentence-transformers) by selecting the `config_url` link corresponding to the model's TorchScript artifact:

 - The model name is `huggingface/sentence-transformers/msmarco-distilbert-base-tas-b`.
 - The model version is `1.0.1`.